mo-g-19/CECS-427-Graphs/README.md

 ## Implementation Reasoning

-- If '--multi_BFS' is called: for each starting node in the list, create a ragged array where each row corresponds to a level, and the columns are the nodes corresponding to that level.
-Then draw each edge in a color that specifies the source node's level
-- build_parser
 ##### Architecture & modularity
 A single file design was chosen in order to simplify the final submission and increase the ease of grading. however the design was kept modular for function reusability, minimize file size and increase readability.

 ##### Multi-source BFS
 When given an array of accepted node ids, our multi-source BFS function does both multiple individual BFS and (if --analyze is called) the closest root, the distance of the per-root shortest-path, and the parent of all nodes.
 If there are multiple roots with the same distance to the node, the root with the higher id number is chosen.
 For indiviual BFS, the NetworkX function single_source_shortest_path() is used to calculate the path in input root_node order and stored in a ragged array.
 It is then saved in a global variable in case it is needed for --plot.
 For multi-source BFS, all nodes have an "undefined" distance, in case they are isolated nodes.
 Then based on a calculated bfs queue, it loops through each node's distance from the root and parent, and only keeps the information from the shortest distance.
 Both parts has a complexity of O(R(V + E)) where R is the number of roots stated.
+- If '--multi_BFS' is called: for each starting node in the list, create a ragged array where each row corresponds to a level, and the columns are the nodes corresponding to that level.
+Then draw each edge in a color that specifies the source node's level

 #### Arg Parser
 We implemented and arg parser to parse the arguments what were passed into the program.
-This was required and the only notable implentation was our additon of the -- show_components argument that was not included in the instructions.
+This was required and the only notable implantation was our addition of the -- show_components argument that was not included in the instructions.
 We chose to do this because the the instructions specify "Optional" visualization of individual connected components and given matplotlib does not have any toggle functionality we thought this was the best way to implement the optionality

 ##### Visualization
 Many design choices were made here, for example in the case of visualizing the BFS we decided to use subplots in order to visualize all BFS paths at once instead of having them be graphed as a fill plot where you could only view one at a time.
 Also we chose to color the nodes instead of labeling them to increase visual readability.
 We also chose to use a gradient to choose the colors of the edge levels so that we did not have to hard code the colors.
 This has the added benefit of scalability in that nonmatter how many levels there are or if the number of levels differ from BFS to BFS in the same graph the correct colors will be assigned.
 Also isolates were chosen to be represented with a red border around the node
-##### metadata
+##### Metadata
 The metadata that we chose to add was the the data found in the --analyze as well as the data from the --multi_BFS.
 We chose only to include meta data that was either directly stated in the instructions or that was calculated for another function, because anymore would have been outside the scope of the assignment.
 ##### Robustness & edge cases
 The robustness was tested multiple ways to ensure the code will exit safely and print an error message if the users did not input in the correct format.
 We tested no --input or --create_random_graph, both an improper input and output file (that ends in something other than .gml), trying to take an input file that does not exist, trying to take a malformed input file, not enough requirements for --create_random_graph and --multi_BFS, and improper inputs for --create_random_graph (such as strings or doubles for the n value) and --multi_BFS (such as root node ids not existing).